scottbedard/nuxlifaunify/README.md

 # start dev server
 $ netlify dev

-# compile functions
+# compile backend functions
-$ npm run build-backend
+$ npm run build-be

-# build frontend
+# build nuxt frontend
-$ npm run build-frontend
+$ npm run build-fe
 ```

 ### Project goals

 This project is primarily an excuse to learn more about severless technology and Jamstack apps.
-That said, I'd like it to support to following features so it can serve as a starting point for future apps.
+That said, I'd like it to have the following features so it can serve as a starting point for future apps.

-1. Be entirely serverless and ready to deploy with Netlify
+- Entirely serverless and ready to deploy with Netlify
-2. Have easy database management and support disposable dev environments
+- Easy database management for disposable dev environments
-3. Demonstrate basic user authentication without exposing sensitive tokens to the client
+- Backend lambda functions compiled with Typescript
-4. Compile backend lambda functions using Typescript
+- Basic user authentication